 How to get to Iskander Kul?

-Iskander Kul can be reached from Dushanbe by driving North through the Fann mountains and turning West from the Dushanbe – Khujand road at Zeravshan -2 village and driving up along the Iskander Darya river.
+Iskander Kul can be reached from Dushanbe by driving north through the Fann mountains and turning west from the Dushanbe – Khujand road at Zeravshan village and driving up along the Iskander Darya river.
 If you are approaching from Panjikent or Khujand from the North you can join the same M34 road and drive South towards Dushanbe before making the turn towards the lake.
-The same road applies of course to the ones who are coming from the Samarkand area or from the Ferghana valley.
-On the way, there are spectacular views of the mountain valleys and high peaks during all the seasons.
+The same road applies of course to the ones who are coming from the Samarkand area or from the Ferghana valley through Khujand.
+On the way, there are spectacular views of the mountain valleys and high peaks no matter the season.